 “Over the next year, the publishing frequency of video creators may reach up to 74%, blog posts will be 66%, live videos may reach 58% and podcasting will rise by 34%.”

-Marketing can be broadly distributed in three stages; creation, execution, and integration.
+Creation, execution, and integration are the three main phases of marketing.
 Where many brands spend tons of money and time on all the above, influencer marketing sounds like a feasible option with a better outcome.

-Marketers are shifting their perspective and employing several strategies that may work in their business’s favor.
+Marketers are shifting their perspectives and employing strategies that may work in their business’s favor.
 Although, what makes these big brands approach influencers on social media to spread the name?
-The audience is easily influenced by the aesthetics, may it be images, music, or graphics.
-When an influencer clicks a picture of amazing food in a flat lay arrangement, they’re catching the user’s attention.
+The audience is easily influenced by aesthetics, may it be images, music, or graphics.
+When an influencer clicks a picture of amazing food in a flat lay arrangement, they catch the user’s attention.
 It also applies if they use a trending music piece or striking graphics.
 It’s all a part of great marketing strategies that come from individuals that enable people to buy their products or use their services.